raquelmgalbuquerque/backend-final-project/README.md

 - app.ts: where we define the port and start the server;
 - server.ts: where the plugins are registered;
-- routes/todos/index.ts: the route is registered;
+- routes/todos/index.ts: the routes are registered;
 - routes/todos/routes.ts: where the routes are defined and the service is called;
 - routes/todos/service.ts: where all the business logic can be found.